 A full description of the ecosystem considerarions can be found in the 2020 octopus assessment (Olav A. Ormseth et al. 2020).
 What follows is an abbreviation from the 2020 octopus assessment.

 Little is known about the role of octopus in North Pacific ecosystems.
 Food habits data and ecosystem modeling of the Bering Sea and AI (Livingston et al. 2003; Aydin et al. 2008) indicate that octopus diets are dominated by other benthic invertebrates such as mollusks, hermit crabs, starfish, and snow crabs.
-Octopus mortality Sea comes primarily from Pacific cod, resident seals, walrus, bearded seals, and sculpins.
+Octopus mortality comes primarily from Pacific cod, resident seals, walrus, bearded seals, and sculpins.
 The majority of the octopus incidental catch is taken in pot gear fished for Pacific cod.
 To avoid gear conflicts with trawlers, cod pots are usually deployed inside of no-trawl zones or in rocky areas unsuitable for trawling.
 The low retention rate of octopus in the BSAI, and the high survival rate of discarded octopus suggest that effects on the octopus population is minor.

 Data Gaps and Research Priorities